Table of Contents

 A study by the Australian Garvan Institute of Medical Research, published in 2009 in Osteoporosis International, compared the bone density of vegan women (strictly vegan Buddhist nuns) with those of non-vegetarian women.
 The recommended daily calcium intake is 1,000 mg.
 The vegan nuns only ingested an average of 370 mg/d but had the same post-menopausal bone density as the non-vegetarian women.

 In 2014, the British Medical Journal published a Swedish cohort study on the question of whether high milk consumption influences the risk of bone fractures at old age.
-The study comprised two cohorts of about 50,000 participants, one male, and one female, who were administered food frequency questionnaires over a time span of 20 years.
+The study comprised of one male and one female cohort of about 50,000 participants, who were administered food frequency questionnaires over a time span of 20 years.

 Summary: Think Outside the (Milk) Box!